Vongayi Mufara

 Amanda brings over a decade of experience in the third sector to her role as Head of Advocacy & Communications.

 Originally from Canada, Amanda has worked for several charitable organisations in both the UK and abroad.
-She joined Amma in January 2020.
+She joined the Amma staff team in 2020, having volunteered as a birth companion before then.

 Morag Riddet

-Morag joined Amma’s team of volunteer birth companions in 2021 and became a staff member in summer 2022.
-In her spare time, she loves to sing as a member of the Joyous Choir, listen to live music, cook tasty vegan food and spend a lot of time with her friends and family.
+In her spare time, Morag is training as a Community Leader for Singing Mamas and loves to listen to live music, cook tasty vegan food, and spend a lot of time with her friends and family.

 Helen Sheriff